ZavickB/Concerto/README.md

 - **User Management**: Securely store user information such as email, Google ID, Discord ID, GitHub ID, and username.
 - **Status Tracking**: Track the progress of ideas with statuses like To Do, In Progress, and Done.
 - **Responsive Design**: Optimized for both desktop and mobile views.

+## Demo

+A live demo is available at: [concerto.virgilebaisnee.fr](https://concerto.virgilebaisnee.fr)

 ## Installation